CaliStyle/proxy-engine-docs/source/index.html.md

   },
   // Configure Events
   events_config: {
+    // if the Event class has a 'subscribe' method, automatically call it during config.
+    auto_subscribe: true,
+    // The profiles that are able to run specified events
     profiles: {
       // If the worker matches `testProfile`, then it's events can run
       testProfile:  ['onTestEvent.test'],